Teresa Lynn Hanson (September 12, 1962 – November 2, 2022) - NewsBreak

 Sonny Jerrell Coleman (April 23, 1987 – November 3, 2022)

-Sonny Jerrell Coleman, 35, passed away Thursday November 3, 2022, at his home in Rock Springs, Wyoming.
-Sonny was born April 23, 1987, in Rock Springs, Wyoming, the son of Burl and Sue Coleman.
-Sonny grew up and attended schools in Green River, Wyoming.
-His hobbies included writing, listening to...
+Sonny Jerrell Coleman, 35, passed away Thursday, November 3, 2022, at his home in Rock Springs, Wyoming.
+Cremation will take place, and services will be announced at a later time.

 sweetwaternow.com